-Dr. Dre had The Chronic rejected by labels so many times he almost gave up.
+Record labels rejected Dr. Dre’s The Chronic so many times he almost gave up.
 Drake used to email us looking for song posts.
-Jay Z got turned down so often he decided his only option was to start his own label.
-Hip-hop history's most astounding careers all come from very humble beginnings, and Outkast is no different.
+JAY-Z got turned down so often he decided his only option was to start his own label.
+The most astounding careers in hip-hop history all come from very humble beginnings, and OutKast is no different.

-This weekend I watched the new Organized Noize documentary, which is required viewing for any hip-hop fan, but while there are some large-scale lessons to be drawn from the doc that I'll try to get to later, there’s this one gem I need to share right now: holy shit, did you know that “Player's Ball” was originally made for a Christmas album?
+This past weekend I watched the new Organized Noize documentary, which is required viewing for any hip-hop fan.
+While there are some large-scale lessons to be drawn from the doc that I'll try to get to later, there’s one gem I need to share right now: holy shit, did you know that “Player's Ball” was initially made for a Christmas album?

 The story goes a little something like this:

 - Production trio Organized Noize try to get L.A.
-Reid, at the time the head of the R&B label LaFace Records, to sign these kids that go by Outkast.
+Reid, at the time the head of the R&B label LaFace Records, to sign these two kids that go by OutKast.
 Reid’s hesitant, he doesn’t know anything about hip-hop, won’t these “gangster” rappers ruin the clean R&B look of LaFace?

-- Outkast are not happy, they feel like Reid’s going to kill their career before it even starts by making them look corny on a Christmas album.
-So they decide, fuck it, they’re making the song they want to make.
-But so it’s technically a “Christmas” song Andre starts the first verse off with “It's beginning to look a lot like...what?” and later in the verse works in “You thought I'd break my neck, to deck...the halls?
-Oh naw" along with a few other small nods to the holiday season.
+- OutKast are not happy; they feel like Reid’s going to kill their career before it even starts by making them look corny on a Christmas album.
+They decide, fuck it, they’re making the song they want to make.
+So it’s technically a “Christmas” song, Andre starts the first verse off with “It's beginning to look a lot like...what?” and later in verse works in “You thought I'd break my neck, to deck...the halls?
+Oh naw,” along with a few other small nods to the holiday season.

 - “Player's Ball” is an unexpected hit, radio DJs can't stop playing this one song on a Christmas album.
-Reid realizes he might actually have something here, releases “Player's Ball” as a stand-alone single, none other than Puff Daddy directs the music video, and it explodes even further.
+Reid realizes he might have something here.
+He releases “Player's Ball” as a stand-alone single, none other than Puff Daddy directs the music video, and it explodes even further.

 - Reid’s now convinced.
-He green lights their 1994 debut album, Southernplayalisticadillacmuzik, which established Outkast as a commercial and artistic force.
-Fast forward a few years they’ve sold over 25 million albums and are the only hip-hop act to ever win an Album of the Year GRAMMY, and it all started from this one song for a Christmas album.
+He green lights their 1994 debut album, Southernplayalisticadillacmuzik, which establishes OutKast as a commercial and artistic force.
+Fast forward a few years, they’ve sold over 25 million albums and are the only hip-hop act ever to win an Album of the Year GRAMMY, and it all started from this one song for a Christmas album.